Expression of Interest

 If you are working on election day, please plan for lunch and dinner with snacks in between.

-If you find yourself unable to work for any reason, please advise your Returning Officer using the contact details provided in your roster within the Self-Service Portal as soon as possible.
-If you can’t find those details, please call the ECQ on 1300 881 665.
+If you find yourself unable to work for any reason, please advise your Returning Officer as soon as possible.

 You will have the opportunity to update your EOI at any time if your details have changed or if you wish to edit your responses to the EOI skillset questions.
 You can do this by visiting the ECQ website and logging into the Self Service Portal.

-You will now have the option of managing your notification settings for upcoming elections.
+If you submitted an EOI for the March 2020 local government elections, you will be able to manage your notification settings for upcoming elections.
 If your radius extends to an area that has an upcoming election, you will be notified via email and asked to verify your interest via the Self Service Portal.
 If you advise you are interested, your EOI will be sent through to the Returning Officer of that area for review and possible recruitment.
 If you advise you are not interested, you will be marked in the system as such for that election only.